 While you could make a cast concrete fountain look like a natural stone fountain, it will never match the durability of a granite (or other natural stone) fountain.
 Fountains made of cast concrete, especially those in cold weather, will eventually crack and crumble.
-Dont take the risk of your fountain investment deteriorating quickly, choose a natural stone fountain.
+Dont take the risk of your marble fountain investment deteriorating quickly, choose a natural stone fountain from Carved Stone Creations.

 Now you know you should purchase a true natural stone fountain for the best result, but which stone type is for you: marble or granite?
 Keep reading this article for some facts on marble vs. granite fountains.

 Many famous fountains around the world are carved from marble.
-Marble, one of the most elegant and luxurious stones around, is a common material used in sculptures and building materials.
+That is one of the most elegant and luxurious stones around, is a common material used in sculptures and building materials.
 Marble is a softer stone, so it is easier to carve extravagant fountains form this material.
-The detail that can be achieved with carved marble fountains is breathtaking.
+The detail that can be achieved with carved marble fountain is breathtaking.

-Marble fountains are a little less durable than granite fountains, so they are best suited for warmer climates or for interior fountains.
+Marble fountains are a little less durable than granite water fountains, so they are best suited for warmer climates or for interior purposes.

 Take a look at some of these gorgeous marble fountains:

-Granite fountains are perfect if you live in a northern climate, or even an area with a freeze/thaw cycle.
+These natural rock fountains are perfect if you live in a northern climate or even an area with a freeze/thaw cycle.
 With a granite fountain you dont need to worry about covering it or disassembling it and storing it in the winter.
 Granite is a durable material that can withstand repeated freeze and thaw cycles.

 Granite fountains can remain outdoors all year round so you can appreciate the beauty of your stone investment all year.